martinloren/HScope/HS402/PCB/Readme.md

 ### V1.7

-- Fixed some text on silkscreen.
+- Fixed some text and symbol on silkscreen.
 Added GND pin for PWM generator.

 ### V1.6